 - Practice RV Driving especially backing it up

-- Don’t forget necessary tools (print out the tool list)
+- Don’t forget the necessary tools (print out the tool list)

 - Plan a weekend trip close by to practice setting up the RV